 - will send a simulation recording (MIDI or mp3) of their new composition.

 The Orchestra’s librarian, Ms. Elsa Rahmoun (firstname.lastname@example.org / + 33(0)1.41.79.03.49), will provide rules to prepare the orchestra material in digital format.

 - The full digital conductor’s score in pdf format,

 - The separate parts of the full score, in digital format.

-The jury, which will select by secret ballot the winning work out of those chosen by the selection panel, will be comprised of: guest judge and mentor, composer Isabel Mundry, composer Edith Canat de Chizy, the Music Director of the Orchestre national d’ÎIe-de-France, the conductor Léo Margue, the soloist who will perform the work, the director of IRCAM, a representative of France Musique, a representative of the Maison de la Musique Contemporaine, a representative of the Durand-Salabert-Eschig publishing house, a musician of the Orchestra.
+The jury, which will select by secret ballot the winning work out of those chosen by the selection panel, will be comprised of: guest judge and mentor, composer Chaya Czernowin, composer Daniele Ghisi, the Music Director of the Orchestre national d’ÎIe-de-France Case Scaglione, the conductor who will lead the final concert, the director of IRCAM, a representative of France Musique, a representative of the Maison de la Musique Contemporaine, a representative of the Durand-Salabert-Eschig publishing house, a musician of the Orchestra.
 In the event of a tie, the jury chairperson will have the casting vote.

 5. The final

-The jury will meet on Saturday, June 24, 2023 at 8.30pm CEST after concert of the 4 short-listed works, to select the winning work.
+The jury will meet on Saturday, June 15, 2024, after concert of the 4 short-listed works, to select the winning work.

-Each of the works shortlisted for the final will be performed in public by the Orchestre national d’Île-de-France and the soloist, with the jury and finalist composers in attendance.
+Each of the works shortlisted for the final will be performed in public by the Orchestre national d’Île-de-France with the jury and finalist composers in attendance.